 “Making the most of every opportunity” tells us that regardless of the time period or the technological advances, if the opportunity is available, then accountability is inevitable.
 This principle applies to the church as a whole and to individual Christians.
 Our generation will be held accountable to God for the gift of modern technology and our usage of it.

 “Every opportunity” prompts me to ask myself a few questions:

 1. What opportunities are available to me to use technology and media for my growth and God’s glory?

 2. Am I using those opportunities to the best of my abilities?

-3. Is God receiving the glory for my technology and media usage, whether it is a facebook status, tweet, or blog post?
+3. Is God receiving the glory for my technology and media usage, whether it is a Facebook status, tweet, or post?

 3. Modern technology and media provides a vast scope of accessibility to spread God’s love and His plan of salvation to the entire world.
 Consider these facts:

-34.3% of the world has internet access; 1/3 of the world can potentially be reached through the internet.
+57% of the world has internet access; over 1/2 of the world can potentially be reached through the internet.

-What thoughts do these points spark in your mind about having your own faith hub where God and technology connect, both individually and within your own local body of believers?
+What thoughts do these points spark in your mind about creating and managing your own faith hub where God and technology connect, both individually and within your own local body of believers?